 Basic Bus Services:

-An exception is cross-border services, which do not adhere to certain service standards of regular services owing to complex traffic conditions across the Causeway.
-It remains to be seen how these services will be tendered out to operators when service standards are difficult to implement for such services.
+An exception is cross-border services, where regular service standard indicators do not apply, owing to complex traffic conditions across the Causeway.
+Instead, they are measured based on the mileage fulfilled.
+It remains to be seen how these services will be tendered out to operators.

-Fast-Forward services will be unchanged and tendered out along with the parent service, such as 97e tendered as part of the first Bulim Bus Package.
-However, the “Fast-Forward” naming concept will be changed to an “Express” bus service.
+Routeings and operation hours of Fast-Forward services will be unchanged and tendered out along with the parent service, such as Service 97e tendered as part of the first Bulim Bus Package.
+However, the “Fast-Forward” branding from the SBS Transit days would be dropped, and they continue to charge Express fares.

 Chinatown Direct services are also retained and tendered out due to their popularity with residents.